Tip #567: The Death of Performance Evaluation?

 According to the HBR article, Deloitte decided to simplify their evaluation process.
 First, they replaced the 360-degree assessment with a single source of input, the team leader.

-Second, rather than assessing individual skills or competencies, they have managers answer four questions- either at the end of every project or quarterly in the case of long-term assignments.
+Second, they don’t assess individual skills or competencies.
+Instead, managers answer four questions- either at the end of every project or quarterly in the case of long-term assignments.

 1. Given what I know of this person’s performance, and if it were my money, I would award this person the highest possible compensation increase and bonus.